TABLE OF CONTENTS

 This was one travel hack that did save us tons of moolah.
 Over 90 days, at 5 bottles a day our water expense would be INR 9,000.
 But we were able to cut this down to around INR 200 because we carried our own water.

-When we left from Delhi, we had around 10 bottles with us, which were then refilled in the hotels we stayed.
+When we left Delhi, we had around 10 bottles with us, which were then refilled in the hotels we stayed in.
 Most hotels provide packaged water free of cost every day and have RO’s installed in their kitchen.
 Try to fill up before you check out of your hotel, so you don’t end up buying mineral water on your way!